Popism: Reception

 Ben Pleasants of the Los Angeles Times noted that "Popism: The Warhol '60s is not a book about turbulence in America, or upheaval in our cities or even experimentation in the arts; instead, it focuses on the chic gossip of the art crowd of Manhattan during that era."

+David Dawson of the Gannett News Service wrote: "He does not deeply analyze himself or his movement, but the narration eventually piles up a definition of Popism as celebration of the most silly and least enduring parts of culture. … In a time of examination of the 1960s, this book is an interesting account of the alternative culture that wasn't remembered.
+The treatment is superficial, but I think that's the point."

-Helen L. Kohen of The Miami Herald wrote: "The essence of Warhol's popism is disintegration, followed immediately by boredom."
+The Miami Herald's Helen L. Kohen wrote: "The essence of Warhol's popism is disintegration, followed immediately by boredom.
+Though that is not a promising outline for a book, Warhol tackles it, and we must admit the boredom does succeed."